rohithagannamaneedi/Ecommerce-Follow-Along/README.md

 - **REST API Design and Endpoints**: Learning how to create RESTful APIs to handle user authentication, product management, and order processing.
 - **Database Schema Design**: Crafting structured data models using MongoDB to efficiently store and manage application data.
 - **Authentication in Web Applications**: Implementing secure login and registration functionalities to ensure the protection of user data and resources.

+## Milestone 1
+Completed foundation for your E-Commerce Application.

+## Milestone 2
+*Seperate folders for frontend and backend
+*A functional Login Page in the frontend
+*Completed setting up tailwind-css